This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 - If refrigerating for later use, store in an airtight container and refrigerate for up to one week.
 When ready to use, bring it to room temperature, add to a bowl and mix with your electric mixer or stand mixer to freshen it up before using.

 - If freezing for later use, store in an airtight, freezer-safe container and freeze for up to 3 months.
-When ready to use, thaw frozen frosting in the refrigerator overnight.
+When ready to use, thaw in the refrigerator overnight.
 Once thawed, bring it to room temperature, add to a bowl and mix with your electric mixer or stand mixer to freshen it up before using.

 - Nutrition info is based on 1/12th of this recipe, made as written, on its own with no cake or cupcakes.
 Nutrition info is only to be used as a rough guide.
 Click to learn how nutrition info is calculated on this website.